-CodeYourFuture was inspired and guided by the work of other organisations running in other countries that started training refugees in tech skills through volunteer developers and helping them find employment in the industry.
-The idea was inspirational, so we went to find an equivalent organisation in the UK that was offering a similar program.
+CodeYourFuture was inspired and guided by the work of other organizations running in other countries that started training refugees in tech skills through volunteer developers and helping them find employment in the industry.
+The idea was inspirational, so we went to find an equivalent organization in the UK that was offering a similar program.

-Why do you think Code Your Future is a great solution for FinTech organisations generally, as well as during the current climate?
+Why do you think Code Your Future is a great solution for FinTech organizations generally, as well as during the current climate?

 Through our company partnership programs, we offer comprehensive volunteering opportunities for employees to utilise their skills and experience in improving people’s lives.
 It also gives them a chance to belong to a community to meet people from other social circles and learn from other cultures and backgrounds.

 As someone who has worked in the tech industry for several years now, what advice would you give to FinTech companies in making sure they are looking after their teams whilst working remotely?